bgoonz/docs-collection/github/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning.md

 ---
 title: Configuring code scanning
-intro: 'You can configure how {% data variables.product.prodname_dotcom %} scans the code in your project for vulnerabilities and errors.'
+intro: "You can configure how {% data variables.product.prodname_dotcom %} scans the code in your project for vulnerabilities and errors."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
-permissions: 'People with write permissions to a repository can configure {% data variables.product.prodname_code_scanning %} for the repository.'
+permissions: "People with write permissions to a repository can configure {% data variables.product.prodname_code_scanning %} for the repository."
 miniTocMaxHeadingLevel: 3
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/configuring-code-scanning
   - /code-security/secure-coding/configuring-code-scanning
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 type: how_to
 topics:
   - Advanced Security